Branc93/NunchakuQwen-Gradio/README.md

 2. **CUDA out of memory**: Reduce image dimensions or use a lower-rank model
 3. **Slow generation**: Use fewer inference steps or a lower-rank model
 4. **Model loading fails**: Ensure the model file was downloaded completely
+5. **SciPy/NumPy compatibility errors**: The interface now falls back to a scheduler that doesn't require SciPy.
+Install a compatible SciPy version if you want to use DPMSolver-based schedulers.

 ### Performance Tips: